 Koala’s are discovering more about their bodies and how they work.
 They have more room to play, sing, and dance.
 Programs build on the interests of the children.

 Penguins (3-4 years)

 This room is where the children continue their growth and learning skills, slowly preparing them for their school years.
 They have listening time, learning time, and play time.
 They learn and grow so much in this room, make strong friendships and learn about their emotions and how to manage them.
-At the end of the year some children are ready for school, while others move on to the school readiness program offered in Preschool Two.
+At the end of the year some children are ready for school, while others move on to the school readiness program offered in the Emu room 4-5 years.

 Emu’s (4-5 years)

 Our older children participate in a school readiness program designed to help prepare them for school, while still giving the younger children the opportunity to be exposed to the program and chance to join in.
 In this room all children participate in the Ella (Early Learning Languages Australia) program, where they learn the basics of another language.
-In the past children have learned French, and currently our chosen language is Japanese.
+In the past children have learned Japanese, our current chosen language is French.
 As part of the school readiness program, children also have access to the Reading Eggs program.

 The centre runs a four week rotating menu, developed in line with Australia Dietary guidelines.
 We cater to any dietary requirements your child may have by altering the same meal the other children have, and we are nut-free and egg-free centre.

 Alternative meals are also offered to children of differing cultural beliefs in regards to their meals.
 We offer milk (cow, lactose-free, or soy depending on individual diet) to the children at meal times and fresh water is offered throughout the day.

 Our centre is located in the north west of Queanbeyan which is easily accessible for families in Queanbeyan or parts of Canberra.